-Dental extraction is the process of removing an infected or damaged tooth from its socket.
-When a tooth is broken or decayed, the dentist tries to fix it by means such as filling, crowns, root canal, etc. But if it can't be saved by any of them, then it will have to be removed.
+A dental extraction is the process of removing an infected or damaged tooth from its socket.
+When a tooth is broken or decayed, the dentist tries to fix it through filling, crowns, root canal, etc. But if any of them can't save it, then it will have to be removed.
 Here are some of the reasons dental extraction surgeries are performed:

-- When a tooth is decayed severely, it will have to be removed in order to prevent infecting the adjoining teeth.
+- When a tooth is decayed severely, it will have to be removed to prevent infecting the adjoining teeth.

 - When there are extra teeth that block the other ones.

-- When braces have to be installed, teeth have to be removed on either side in order to make space for the other teeth to move.
+- When braces have to be installed, teeth must be removed on either side to make space for the other teeth to move.

-- In children, milk teeth may have to be removed manually if they don't fall off on themselves in order to make space for permanent teeth.
+- In children, milk teeth may have to be manually removed if they don't fall off on themselves to make space for permanent teeth.

-- Local anesthesia is given to the gums in order to numb the area.
+- Local anesthesia is given to the gums to numb the area.

-- As the root of the tooth is firmly encased in the jawbone, the socket has to be expanded.
-For this, the tooth is moved by shaking horizontally in order to loosen it.
+- As the tooth's root is firmly encased in the jawbone, the socket has to be expanded.
+For this, the tooth is moved by shaking horizontally to loosen it.